Mexico City Metropolitan Cathedral

 The cathedral faces south.
 It is approximately 59 m wide by 128 m long, with a height of 67 m to the tip of the towers.
 It consists of two bell towers, a central dome, and three main portals.
 It has four façades which contain portals flanked with columns and statues.
 It has five naves consisting of 51 vaults, 74 arches and 40 columns.
 The two bell towers contain 25 bells.
 The tabernacle, adjacent to the cathedral, contains the baptistery and serves to register the parishioners.
 There are five large, ornate altars, a sacristy, a choir, a choir area, a corridor and a capitulary room.
 Fourteen of the cathedral's sixteen chapels are open to the public.
 Each chapel is dedicated to a different saint or saints, and each was sponsored by a religious guild.
 The chapels contain ornate altars, altarpieces, retablos, paintings, furniture and sculptures.
 The cathedral is home to two of the largest 18th-century organs in the Americas.
 There is a crypt underneath the cathedral that holds the remains of many former archbishops.
 The cathedral has approximately 150 windows.

 Over the centuries, the cathedral has suffered damage.
-A fire in 1967 destroyed a significant part of the cathedral's interior.
+A fire in 1967 damaged a significant part of the cathedral's interior.
 The restoration work that followed uncovered a number of important documents and artwork that had previously been hidden.
 Although a solid foundation was built for the cathedral, the soft clay soil it is built on has been a threat to its structural integrity.
 Dropping water tables and accelerated sinking caused the structure to be added to the World Monuments Fund list of the 100 Most Endangered Sites.
 Restoration working beginning in the 1990s stabilized the cathedral and it was removed from the endangered list in 2000.